WilliamsPaleoLab/Geography523/Wk5_RNeotoma/G920Lab5_NeotomaR_Exercise.md

 `get_site` can return one site (as above) or many, e.g.:
 `devil_sites <- get_site(sitename = 'devil%');`

-*get_site* (and most *neotoma* functions) returns an data object of type `data.frame` that stores vectors of equal length.
-The nice thing about a `data.frame` is that each vector can be of a different type (character, numeric values, *etc*.).
-In RStudio, you can use the Environment panel in upper right to explore the contents of `samwell_site`.
+`get_site` (and most *neotoma* functions) returns an data object of type `data.frame` that stores vectors of equal length.
+The nice thing about a `data.frame` is that each vector can be of a different type (character, numeric values, etc.).
+In RStudio, use the Environment panel in upper right to explore the contents of `samwell_site`.

-While `samwell_site` is a data frame it also has class `site`, so the print output looks a little different than a standard R data frame.
+While `samwell_site` is a data frame, it also has class `site`, so the print output looks a little different than a standard R data frame.
 This also allows you to use some of the other *neotoma* functions more easily.

 <p style="border:3px; border-style:solid; border-color:#a9a9a9; padding: 1em;">**Exercise Question 4** How many sites have the name 'clear' in them?
 Show both your code and provide the total count.</p>